MarketAlly/MarketAlly.ViewEngine/MarketAlly.ViewEngine/README.md

 - Keep `EnableRouteExtraction="false"` (default) for best performance
 - Call `ExtractRoutesAsync()` only when user needs links
 - Use `MaxRoutes` to limit processing on link-heavy pages
+- Use `ExcludeDomains` for domains where query parameters matter
 - Ad detection runs asynchronously in the background

 ### **🔹 Automatic PDF Detection and Extraction**